binhphanhai/frontend-system-design/docs/behavior-interview/01-behavioral-interview-intro.md

 # Behavioral Interview Playbook for Front End Engineers

-*Find out about evaluation criteria at big tech, efficient strategies to prepare, and top behavioral interview questions.*
+_Find out about evaluation criteria at big tech, efficient strategies to prepare, and top behavioral interview questions._

----

 ---